po1so9/CSGO/README.md

 ## General information

 This simple project is completely based on python programming language.
-I used a free api that provides user's personal stats in Counter Strike Global Offensive game like total kills, kills with specific guns, and total wins , total loss etc. by providing steamid.
+I used a free API that provides the user's personal stats in Counter Strike Global Offensive game like total kills, kills with specific guns, total wins, total loss, etc. by providing steam I'd.

 ## Technologies
 Project is created with: